BiaPyX/BiaPy-doc/source/get_started/installation.rst

 Docker installation
 ~~~~~~~~~~~~~~~~~~~

 To run BiaPy using Docker, you need to install it first `here <https://docs.docker.com/get-docker/>`__.
+Once you have docker installed there is no need to do nothing else and you can just go straight to run any of the avaialable workflows in BiaPy.
+You can find all workflows in the left menu.

 Google Colab
 ~~~~~~~~~~~~

 Nothing special is needed except a browser on your PC.
+You can run any of the avaialable workflows in BiaPy through Jupyter notebook using Google Colab by clicking in the "Open in colab" button in each workflow page's "Run" section.
+You can find all workflows in the left menu.